Protecting your staff – Protecting your business

 Hotels and other companies operating in the hospitality sector have a responsibility to safeguard staff and agency workers engaged within their business operations and to treat all workers with dignity and respect.

-Companies should also be aware of a new criminal offence of holding someone in slavery or servitude, or requiring them to perform forced or compulsory labour.
+The law is very clear holding someone in slavery or servitude, or requiring them to perform forced or compulsory labour is a criminal offence.
 Even if companies are not engaging in these practices themselves, they can be convicted of aiding and abetting, encouraging or assisting, or conspiring to commit the crime if they are subcontracting workers who they know or should have known are being held in servitude or required to perform forced or compulsory labour.

 Companies can be found to have met the standard of “known or should have known” that the offence is taking place if they wilfully disregard the indications that the offence is taking place.
 Turning a blind eye to working conditions of staff and agency workers and the operating practices of agencies is not an option.